Gas meter prover: Automated bell prover

 The invention of programmable logic controllers (PLC) allowed gas meter repair facilities to automate most of the manual bell prover's process and calculations.
 Instead of manually raising and lowering the bell prover, solenoid valves connected to a PLC control air flows through the meter.
 Temperature, pressure, and humidity sensors can be used to feed data into an automated bell PLC, and calculations for meter proofs can be handled by a computer or electronic device programmed for such a purpose.
 In the early 1990s, the PLC was replaced by PACs (Programmable Automated Controls) and modern computer systems.
 Sensors to read the index of a meter were added to further automate the process, removing much of the human error associated with manual bell provers.

 Sonic nozzle prover

-The natural evolution of the automated bell and PAC controls led itself to the use of vacuum driven provers with arrays of sonic nozzles (utilizing choked flow to provide precise flow rates.
+The natural evolution of the automated bell and PAC controls lend itself to the use of vacuum driven provers with arrays of sonic nozzles (utilizing choked flow to provide precise flow rates.
 Such a use eliminated the need for a bell, as the flow rate is provided through the nozzles.
 When sufficient vacuum is applied to a sonic nozzle it creates a constant flow rate.
 Bernoulli's principle is applied to calculate the chosen flow rates chosen by the user or automated by a computer.
-Computers and PAC systems automate the process, and most sonic nozzle provers are capable of displaying not only meter proofs to a user, but are also capable of transmitting proofs as well as other important data to database systems across a computer network.
+Computers and PAC systems automate the process, and most sonic nozzle provers are capable of displaying not only meter proofs to a user but are also capable of transmitting proofs as well as other important data to database systems across a computer network.